Call back service

 1. Introduction

-In the callback service network, there are three kinds of basic network elements.
+In the callback network, there are three network elements:

-Application server (AS): ASs are responsible for user interface, billing and data storage.
-They indicates miniSipServer ( MSS ) to establish Callback connections.
+Application server (AS): AS is responsible for user interface, billing and data storage.
+It indicates MSS to establish Callback connections.

-miniSipServer (MSS): MSS is responsible for receiving instructions from ASs and initiate, maintain and release VOIP connections.
-And most important, MSS is responsible for maintaining Callback service.
+miniSIPServer (MSS): MSS is responsible for receiving instructions from AS and initiate, maintain and release VOIP connections.
+And most important, MSS is responsible for maintaining call-back service.

 Peer SIP Server (PSS): provided by VOIP providers.
-PSSs are responsible for VOIP connections and media gateways.
+PSS is responsible for connecting traditional telecom network.
+It could be a VoIP gateway.

 1.1 Service description

 Callback service is a special service.
 The service is not initiated from one phone or client as normal but from an AS.
-AS will indicate MSS to establish VOIP connections with two user numbers and a maximum duration.
+AS indicates MSS to establish VOIP connections with two user numbers.

-When MSS receives this command, MSS should establish a VOIP connection towards to user1 firstly.
-When the user answers the call, MSS will start a timer to monitor the call and begin to establish a VOIP connection towards to user2.
-When user2 answers the call, MSS should merge two call segments and establish connections between user1 and user2.
+When MSS receives this command, MSS establishs a VOIP connection towards to user1 firstly.
+When the user answers the call, MSS will try to establish a VOIP connection towards to user2.
+When user2 answers the call, MSS will merge these two call sessions and establish connections between user1 and user2.

-Of course, during this process, AS can send command to MSS to cancel callback calls.
+Of course, during this process, AS can send command to MSS to cancel or release callback call.

 Following figure describes a basic flow between AS and MSS.